Delicious moist pumpkin loaf, meets chocolate brownies, with a layer of chocolate running through the middle! A great chocolate twist on pumpkin loaf.

 Last year I made a wonderful Vanilla Brownie Pound Cake Loaf and I decided to bring that same idea in to pumpkin season, pairing the brownie layer with my favourite pumpkin loaf recipe.

-Note that this recipe calls for UNSWEETENED chocolate.
+Chocolate: Note that this recipe calls for UNSWEETENED chocolate.
 You’ll find unsweetened chocolate in the baking aisle with the other baking chocolate.
 You could substitute bittersweet/semisweet chocolate by using 4 oz of bittersweet chocolate and reducing the amount of sugar in the Brownie Batter by 1/4 cup (so instead of 1 cup sugar in the Brownie Batter, use only 3/4 cup)

-Pumpkin Brownie Loaf
+Get the Recipe: Pumpkin Chocolate Brownie Loaf

 - 3/4 cup unsalted butter

-- 2 oz unsweetened baking chocolate coarsely chopped
+- 2 oz unsweetened baking chocolate, coarsely chopped

 - 1 cup granulated sugar